A fabulous green paradise just outside of Lucca in Marlia

-The national monument and once royal palace, Villa Reale is located only 10 km outside of the city center of Lucca and 30 minutes for the thermal water spas of Montecatini.
+The national monument, and once royal palace, Villa Reale is located only 10 km outside of the city center of Lucca and 30 minutes for the thermal water spas of Montecatini.
 This unique piece of Tuscan history is an enchanting stop to add to your holiday itinerary for those who revel in history (in particular, on the French conquest of Tuscany) and especially those who enjoy historical gardens.

 The park is a lovely green oasis and can be reached by car (there is ample free parking) or by public transport.
 I will admit to thinking I could just whizz right through the gardens, however the grounds are extensive and filled with surprises.
 My visit was at the end of May, so I missed the fabulous collection of ancient Camellias in bloom, but the roses were in in full color in the Spanish Garden and the park boasted at least a hundred shades of green with the variation of plants and trees.

-The front desk will give you a helpful map and brochure on the villa, as well as the opportunity to purchase fresh cool water and a clean bathroom.
+The front desk will give you a helpful map and brochure on the villa, as well as the opportunity to purchase fresh cool water and the use of a clean bathroom.
 For those of you vacationing or traveling with your favorite four legged friend, dogs are permitted on the property (proper cleanup procedures are the responsibility of the owner).
 The warmer months also open the gates to evening events like jazz and classical musical concerts in the gardens.

 The villa is just one of many that distinguish the Lucca countryside, and perhaps one of the more elaborate, thanks to its rather long and active past.
 Certainly the highlight of its existence was when Napoleon named his sister, Elisa Bonaparte Baciocchi, Princess of Piombino and Lucca and eventually the Grand Duchess of Tuscany.
 She purchased the villa in 1806, and it was then re-baptized with the name Villa Reale (Royal Palace) after her regal status even if her title was poorly received by the locals.
 She proceeded to make many changes to the gardens, extending the property, adding nearby residences to the main body of the estate and to the villa itself.

-The gardens that you see today are actually a combination of modifications made by Elisa and successive owners of the estate.
+The gardens that you see today are actually a combination of modifications made by Elisa and the successive owners of the estate.
 More detail about the various stages of transformation are available in the brochure and at their website (see navigation bar on the right for more details).
 The grounds are well cared for year-round and you will always find some amazing treasures within these green walls.

 The garden is easy to navigate and walk, and offers many splendid photo opportunities.
 Below we have highlighted a few of the intriguing and curious things you will see in the park of Villa Reale.